snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Need to develop a new screen 'profile' for driver, where it contains the bio details of a driver.

 on clicking view ride to accept or reject ride, it will show rider's start and end address instead of driver's.

+profile page for driver is now editable and can update.